hendriknielaender/double-trouble/data/blog/trpc-prisma-cdk-tips.md

 without adding any extra build flags.

 You can then remove your static instantiation of the prisma client, as it will be async.
-Within each trpc route, you need to then add:
+Within each tRPC route, you need to then add:

 ```typescript
       await initPrisma()